NabuCasa/snitun/README.md

 }
 ```

-The SniTun server need to be able to decrypt this token to validate the client plausibility.
-SniTun initialize after that a challenge response handling to validate the AES key and make sure that it's the same client as they requests the fernet token from session master.
+The SniTun server needs to be able to decrypt this token to validate the clients plausibility.
+SniTun after that, initializes a challenge response handling to validate the AES key and makes sure that it's the same client which made the requests for the fernet token from the session master.

-SniTun server doesn't perform any user authentications!
+SniTun server doesn't perform any user authentication!

 ### Challenge/Response

-SniTun server create a SHA256 from a random 40bit value.
-They will be encrypted and send to client.
-This decrypt the value and perform again a SHA256 with this value and send it encrypted back to SniTun.
-If they is valid, he going into Multiplexer modus.
+SniTun server creates a SHA256 from a random 40bit value.
+They will be encrypted and sent to the client.
+The client decrypts the value and performs again a SHA256 with this value and sends it encrypted back to SniTun.
+If the response is valid, the communication goes into Multiplexer mode.

 ## Multiplexer protocol

 The header is encrypted with AES / CBC.
-The Payload should be SSL!
+The payload should be SSL encrypted!
-The ID change for every TCP connection and is single for every connection.
-The Size is for the DATA Payload.
+The ID changes for every TCP connection and is unique for every connection.
+The SIZE is for the DATA payload.

-Extra could be additional information like on NEW message it contain the caller IP address.
-Otherwise it's random bits.
+EXTRA could be additional information like on NEW message it contains the caller IP address.
+Otherwise it's filled with random bits.

 ```
 |________________________________________________________|